jnaidu/Identity/Granting_a_Service_Package_to_a_User.md

 # Granting a Service Package to a User

 ## Description
-This section illustrates how to grant a service package to an organization.
+This section illustrates how to grant a service package to a user.

 ## Who can perform this function?
 Security Administrator